 Seeing the unfavorable conditions, Pong was moved to bring and then dress decent enough for the corpse.
 Then Pong buried in a good and safe place.

-After doing so, Pong felt that he had many blessings in his life.
-One of the crops that became the main commodity of the agriculture he did quickly experienced a harvest period.
+After doing this, Pong felt that he had received many blessings in his life.
+One of the plants which is the main commodity of the farming he does is quickly experiencing its harvest period.
+Ma nene tradition of the Toraja tribe.

 In addition, Pong also becomes easy to get game animals.
 This made him feel that the bodies of the dead still deserved treatment and respect.
 The Baruppu people then inherited it and it still exists today.